Magnetism in Gemstones

 Photo Courtesy of Osirisgems.com

 The transparent dark green Chrome Mali shown below also derives its dark rich color primarily from vanadium/chromium.
-This gem shows typical Grossular-Andradite composition on the RIMS.
+This gem shows typical Grossular-Andradite composition on the RIMS graph.
 Although the vanadium/chromium is apparent with a spectrometer, the low concentration of vanadium/chromium in this gem does not elevate the refractive index or magnetic susceptibility, and therefor the vanadium/chromium content is not detectable using the RIMS method.

 Hydrogrossular Graph Points